Ecology and Evolutionary Biology

 An overview of evolutionary biology as the discipline uniting all of the life sciences.
 Reading and discussion of scientific papers to explore the dynamic aspects of evolutionary biology.
 Principles of population genetics, paleontology, and systematics; application of evolutionary thinking in disciplines such as developmental biology, ecology, microbiology, molecular biology, and human medicine.
+SC

 Psychology: AdvSci NeuroTrk

 E&EB 228b, Ecology and Evolution of Infectious Diseases Paul Turner

 Overview of the ecology and evolution of pathogens (bacteria, viruses, protozoa) and their impact on host populations.
 Topics include theoretical concepts, ecological and evolutionary dynamics, molecular biology, and epidemiology of ancient and emerging diseases.
 Prerequisite: BIOL 104 or permission of instructor.
 SC

 [ E&EB 230, Field Ecology ]

 * E&EB 275b / EVST 400b, Biological Oceanography Mary Beth Decker

 Exploration of a range of coastal and pelagic ecosystems.
 Relationships between biological systems and the physical processes that control the movements of water and productivity of marine systems.
 Anthropogenic impacts on oceans, such as the effects of fishing and climate change.
 Includes three Friday field trips.
 Enrollment limited to 15.
 SC